Innovation & Development

 Contemporarily the abandonment of many productive areas offers new opportunities for developing new R&D and hi-tech manufacturing facilities.

-In many cases a "general rethinking" of the territory is necessary in order to develop an industrial renewal based on the re-use of brown-field sites.
+In many cases, a "general rethinking" of the area is necessary in order to develop an industrial renewal based on the re-use of brown-field sites.